geoschem/integrated_methane_inversion/docs/source/getting-started/imi-preview.rst

 IMI preview
 ===========

-The IMI preview feature allows users to project the quality and information content of a proposed inversion before actually performing the inversion.
-It takes approximately 10 minutes to run for a 1-year inversion performed on a ``c5.9xlarge`` instance with 36 CPUs.
+The IMI preview feature allows users to estimate the quality and information content of a proposed inversion without actually performing the inversion.

 Under the default configuration, the IMI performs only the preview and then stops.
 This is to prevent the accidental initiation of low-quality but potentially expensive inversions.
 For more details about the preview (default) configuration, see `<../other/common-configurations.html#default-(preview)-configuration>`__.

+To run the preview after selecting a region and time period of interest in the configuration file (and modifying any other configurable settings), simply :doc:`run the IMI <quick-start#run-the-imi>`.

 The IMI preview provides the following information for users to assess their proposed inversion (as described in the configuration file):